His back went rigid. He tucked his mouth into his hand. His eyes were two mirrors throwing Padme's light at her.

 Padme shook her head slightly.
 "But why come to me; why warn me about Vader?
 How would that help our mission?"

 Obi-Wan's breath hitched.
-"Perhaps it wasn't about the mission," he said in a low voice.
+"Perhaps that wasn't about the mission," he said in a low voice.
 "Perhaps he did that for himself."

 Padme drank in his solemness.
 His spine was stiff, shoulders rolled forward.
 His eyes were two gravity wells drawing her helplessly to their conflict.
 For a fleeting moment, they were both unguarded, exchanging feeling beyond words.
 Something ended; something began.

 Obi-Wan glanced off, breaking their connection.
+He couldn't lose his focus.
 He forced a neutral expression.
 "We're getting ahead of ourselves," he said smoothly.